 Procedures for the A Exam

-The A exam consists of a written examination and an open oral examination by the Special Committee.
+The A exam consists of a written examination and an open oral examination by the special committee.
 Generally, students should set the approximate date of the oral exam (which comes after the written exam) approximately three to six months in advance.
 The student must formally notify the Graduate School seven calendar days in advance of the oral part of the A exam via the Schedule of Exam form and must follow all other Graduate School rules regarding A exams.
-The preference is to use the online form and it is recommended that you start that process a week before your A exam scheduling form is due to ensure there is time for the signatures to be collected.
-To track signatures, you will receive emails when someone signs off on your form and you can log into Dynamic Forms to see the progress.
+It is recommended that students initiate the schedule form at least one week before the A exam scheduling form is due to ensure there is time for the signatures to be collected.
+To track signatures, students will receive emails when someone signs off on the form and they can log into Dynamic Forms to see the progress.

 Evaluating the A Exam

 To pass the exam, the student must demonstrate a mastery of the material and the ability for independent thought.
-The members of the Special Committee will adjust their expectations for length, breadth, depth, and level of detail of the written responses based on the form of the exam given.
-The determination of whether the student passes or fails rests exclusively with the Special Committee, and all members of the committee must approve.
-If a student fails the examination, re-examination is allowed if the Special Committee grants approval.
+The members of the special committee will adjust their expectations for the length, breadth, depth, and level of detail of the written responses based on the form of the exam given.
+The determination of whether the student passes or fails rests exclusively with the special committee, and all members of the committee must approve.
+If a student fails the examination, re-examination is allowed if the special committee grants approval.
 A re-examination may be given no earlier than three months after the failure.
 The Results of Exam form must be submitted within three days of the oral exam taking place.
 Upon successful completion of the A exam, students are eligible to receive a non-thesis master's degree.
 They should confer with their committee chair before the results form is processed as the chairperson is the only one who can check the box to indicate whether the student will receive a non-thesis master's or not.
 Students are able to track signatures on the results form through Dynamic Forms.